abbacode/avaloria/docs/sphinx/source/wiki/EvenniaIntroduction.rst

 Using the full power of Python throughout the server offers some distinct advantages.
-All your coding, from object definitions and custom commands to AI scripts and economic systems are done in normal Python modules rather than some ad-hoc scripting language.
+All your coding, from object definitions and custom commands to AI scripts and economic systems is done in normal Python modules rather than some ad-hoc scripting language.
 The fact that you script the game in the same high-level language that you code it in allows for very powerful and custom game implementations indeed.